-- 3.1.
-Within 20 days after service of a Notice of Entry of this Consent Judgment, Defendant shall pay \$145,000 as a settlement payment.
+3.2.
 The payment required under this Section shall be delivered to the offices of Lexington Law Group.
 Any failure by Defendant to comply with the payment terms herein shall be subject to a stipulated late fee in the amount of \$100 for each day after the delivery date the payment is received.
 The late fees required under this Section shall be recoverable, together with reasonable attorneys' fees, in an enforcement proceeding brought pursuant to Section 5 of this Consent Judgment.
-CEH and the Lexington Law Group shall provide completed W-9 forms to Defendant and Defendant may issue Form 1099s to each of them but only in the amount of the respective payments set forth for each entity below.
-The funds paid by Defendant shall be made payable and distributed as follows: - 3.1.1.
-Penalty: \$5,000 of Defendant's payment shall be made by check payable to the Center For Environmental Health as a penalty pursuant to Health & Safety Code \$25249.7(b).
-CEH shall apportion the penalties in accordance with Health & Safety Code \$25249.12. - 3.1.2.
-Monetary Payment In Lieu Of Penalty: \$50,000 of Defendant's payment shall be made by check payable to the Center For Environmental Health as payment to CEH in lieu of civil penalty pursuant to Health & Safety Code \$25249.7(b), and California Code of Regulations, title 11, \$3202(b).
+The funds paid by Defendant shall be made payable and distributed as follows:

+3.2.1.
+Penalty: Defendant's civil penalty payments shall be made by check payable to the Center For Environmental Health as a penalty pursuant to Health & Safety Code

+§25249.7(b).
+CEH shall apportion the penalties in accordance with Health & Safety Code §25249.12.

+3.2.2.
+Monetary Payment In Lieu Of Penalty: Defendant's monetary payment in lieu of penalty payments shall be made by check payable to the Center For Environmental Health as payment to CEH in lieu of civil penalty pursuant to Health & Safety Code §25249.7(b), and California Code of Regulations, title 11, §3203(b).
 CEH will use such funds to continue its work educating and protecting people from exposures to toxic chemicals, including heavy metals.
 In addition, as part of its Community Environmental Action and Justice Fund, CEH will use four percent of such funds to award grants to grassroots environmental justice groups working to educate and protect people from exposures to toxic chemicals.
 The method of selection of such groups can be found at the CEH web site at www.ceh.org/justicefund.

-3.1.3.
-Attorneys' Fees And Costs: \$90,000 of Defendant's payment shall be made by check payable to the Lexington Law Group as reimbursement of a portion of CEH's reasonable investigation fees and costs, attorneys' fees, and any other costs incurred as a result of investigating, bringing this matter to Defendant's attention, litigating and negotiating a settlement in the public interest.
+3.2.3.
+Attorneys' Fees And Costs: Defendant's attorneys' fees and cost payments shall be made by check payable to the Lexington Law Group as reimbursement of a portion of CEH's reasonable investigation fees and costs, attorneys' fees, and any other costs incurred as a result of investigating, bringing this matter to Defendant's attention, litigating and negotiating a settlement in the public interest.